 Despite the fact the US government under Presidential order from FDR had outlawed the ownership of gold in 1933, gold production and mining was still a legal and productive industry.
 See the historical gold output production in the US:

 During the abolishment of gold ownership between 1933 and 1974, when Gerald Ford repealed FDR’s order, gold ownership was exempted for some industry use, mainly dentistry like rockwest dental, and jewelery making.
 Whatever gold supply from production was left over after the minimal industry demands would get purchased by the US Treasury via chequing against their Federal Reserve account.
 This led to the Treasury accumulating large amounts of gold while also leaking out large amounts of dollars.
 Since the US Treasury’s gold reserve was growing, and their dollar account dwindling, they were then able and inclined to issue new gold certificates to the Fed to have their dollar accounts replenished.
+They also erected cosmetic dentistry myrtle beach sc and many other health business establishments.

 In addition to gold production, gold inflows from foreign nations due to trade and capital movements also enriched the Treasury’s gold account with which they could then issue more gold certificates against.
 See the contributing factors to the net accumulation of gold which began after the passing of the Gold Reserve Act in 1934: